This track leaves out the northwestern 0.8 mile section of the loop. I can’t wait to go back and explore this missing section.

 After a short walk from the parking area and trail register, the trail crosses a small stream, turns right, and heads uphill past an iron gate.

-The trail, an old road, soon passes through a spruce forest that was planted by the Civilian Conservation Corps in the 1930’s.
+The trail, an old road, soon passes through a Norway Spruce forest that was planted by the Civilian Conservation Corps in the 1930’s.
+There are many such plantations in the Catskills, all exceptionally beautiful.

 The CCC was a voluntary public work relief program that operated from 1933 to 1942, as a New Deal initiative — part of FDR’s response to the Great Depression.
 The Corps provided manual labor jobs for unemployed, unmarried men.
 It focussed on the conservation and development of natural resources owned by federal, state, and local governments.
 To this day, the Catskills are peppered with many traces of the CCC’s work.